snap-stanford/distance-encoding/README.md

                         how to normalize adj --data_usage DATA_USAGE
                         use partial dataset
-  --directed DIRECTED   whether to treat the graph as directed
+  --directed DIRECTED   (Currently unavailable) whether to treat the graph as directed --parallel            (Currently unavailable) whether to use multi cpu cores to prepare data

   # positional encoding settings
   --prop_depth PROP_DEPTH
                         propagation depth (number of hops) for one layer --use_degree USE_DEGREE
+                        whether to use node degree as the initial feature --use_attributes USE_ATTRIBUTES
-                        whether to use node degree as the initial feature --feature FEATURE     distance encoding category: shortest path or random walk (landing probabilities) --rw_depth RW_DEPTH   random walk steps
+                        whether to use node attributes as the initial feature --feature FEATURE     distance encoding category: shortest path or random walk (landing probabilities) --rw_depth RW_DEPTH   random walk steps
   --max_sp MAX_SP       maximum distance to be encoded for shortest path feature